 For the years ended December 31, 2010, 2009, 2008 and 2007, we had a net loss of \$0.4 billion, \$1.3 billion, \$0.5 billion and \$1.7 billion, respectively.
-For the first two quarters of 2011, we reported a net loss of \$185.4 million.
-We currently expect to continue to report annual net losses, the size of which will depend primarily on the amount of our incurred and paid losses from our existing business and to a lesser extent on the amount and profitability of our new business.
+For the first three quarters of 2011, we reported a net loss of \$350.6 million.
+We currently expect to continue to report annual net losses, the size of which will depend primarily on the amount of our incurred and paid losses from our existing business, including the resolution of ongoing legal proceedings related to rescissions and the disagreement with Freddie Mac regarding the interpretation of a pool policy (see "-We are defendants in private and government litigation and are subject to the risk of additional private litigation, government litigation and regulatory proceedings in the future"), and to a lesser extent on the amount and profitability of our new business.
 Our incurred and paid losses are dependent on factors that make prediction of their amounts difficult and any forecasts are subject to significant volatility.
 Although we currently expect to return to profitability on an annual basis, we cannot assure you when, or if, this will occur.
 Among the assumptions underlying our forecasts are that loan modification programs will only modestly mitigate losses; the cure rate steadily improves but does not return to historic norms until after the first half of 2013; there is no change to our current rescission practices and any foreclosure moratoriums will have no significant effect on earnings.
-In this regard, see "- It is uncertain what effect foreclosure moratoriums and issues arising from the investigation of servicers' foreclosure procedures will have on us" and "- We may not continue to realize benefits from rescissions at the rates we have recently experienced and we may not prevail in proceedings challenging whether our rescissions were proper."
+In this regard, see "- It is uncertain what effect foreclosure moratoriums and issues arising from the investigation of servicers' foreclosure procedures will have on us" and "-Our losses could increase if rescission rates decrease faster than we are projecting or we do not prevail in proceedings challenging whether our rescissions were proper."
 The net losses we have experienced have eroded, and any future net losses will erode, our shareholders' equity and could result in equity being negative.